gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine raised a finger.
 "If you'll just give it a moment?"

-Doctor Johel sat back and steepled her fingers under her chin.
+Doctor Johel sat back.
+Her pen twirled end over end through her fingers, first one way and then the other.
 *I wish she'd stop doing that,*
 Sandrine thought.
 Five steps, ten—when it reached the edge of the desk